-Giambelluca said the school has no indication that the number of Prep students who use alcohol or drugs is any greater or less than at any other school in the area.
+Giambelluca said the school does not indicate that the number of Prep students who use alcohol or drugs is greater or less than at any other school in the area.
 Officials expect “the large majority” of students to test negative.

 “If even one of our students has a (drug and alcohol) problem,” Giambelluca said, “we want to address it.”

 School officials announced the program to faculty and students Wednesday at separate assemblies before the school day began.
 Emails and letters were sent to parents.